technofocus-pte/bldextndcpprcdcpbltsriopvt/Lab 1/Lab 1 - Build a declarative agent for Microsoft 365 Copilot using Teams Toolkit.md

 ## Exercise 1: Set up your development environment for Microsoft 365 Copilot

-This lab currently assumes you already have a tenant to setup.

-- Visual studio code

-- NodeJS version 18.16.0.

 ### Task 1: Install Teams Toolkit

 These labs are based on [Teams Toolkit version